To my girls,

 How I wish I could sit and talk with every one of you before you go.

 All I want is a few moments with you before you jet off to arrive in your new life - heart aflutter, knees shaking, walking into a whole new world.
-That is not possible, so I wanted to write you a letter.
-Forgive me as I try to pack in a few things I would share with you over coffee.
+That is not possible, so I wanted to write you a letter and share with you a few things in a letter that I would share with you over coffee.

 I am so thrilled for you to start this new chapter and head out on this new journey.
 I am excited for you to make new friends and go on fun adventures and learn a million new things about life.
 This is an incredible time - savor that excitement and the smell of all your fun new things and the awesomeness of all the unknown about to unfold.
 I know you are looking forward to the newness of it all and meeting people and nights spent staying up late with nobody except yourself to enforce rules.
 This new beginning is a great celebration.
 I know you are thrilled to celebrate!